averykhoo/tokenizer/README.md

 ##  Advanced Usage

--   `fromkeys` <--
 -   `update` <--
 -   `__setitem__` <--
 -   get (with slices)
--   `process_text` <-- replace stuff in a string
 -   `process_file` <-- replace stuff in a text file
--   `find_all` <-- find stuff in a string
--   `to_regex` <-- convert the entire trie into a regex
 -   `__delitem__` <--

 ##  To-Do
--   make readme
+-   finish readme
--   neaten and refactor code into multiple files
+-   refactor code into multiple files
 -   convert trie to DFA by computing suffix/failure links
--   parallel work sharing to make processing faster
+-   parallel file processing to make processing faster, sharing a single trie
--   split out the tokenizer maybe
--   cleanup and deconflict interfaces
+-   split into find-only and find + replace
-    -   set-style interface (add, remove)
-    -   iterator-style interface
--   disable `fromkeys()` once created
 -   unicode tokenize like fts5